Aberlink/customerImporter/README.md

-Certainly!
-Here's a more organized and formatted version for a Markdown file:

----

 ## Task

 Package `customerimporter` reads from a CSV file and returns a sorted data structure (of your choice) of email domains along with the number of customers with e-mail addresses for each domain.
 This should be able to be run from the CLI and output the sorted domains to the terminal or to a file.
 Any errors should be logged (or handled).
 Performance matters (this is only ~3k lines, but could be 1m lines or run on a small machine).